RodRitter/Simple-Image-Server/README.md

 ### Add source images

-Add your large source images in the `/images` directory.
+Create `./images` directory and add your large source images.

 ### Start the server